mattpannella/pupdate/README.md

 This is a port of the work initially done by [neil-morrison44](https://github.com/neil-morrison44) here https://gist.github.com/neil-morrison44/34fbb18de90cd9a32ca5bdafb2a812b8 with a few tweaks to suit my needs

 ----
-If you'd like to add your(or anyone else's) core to the list, here is the format used in auto_update.json
+If you'd like to add your(or anyone else's) core to the list, here is the format used in pocket_updater_cores.json
 ```
 {
    "repo":{
       "user":<github username. required>,
       "project":<github project name. required>
    },
-   "name":<name of the directory the core gets installed to. example: Spiritualized.GBA>,
+   "name":<name of the directory the core gets installed to. example: Spiritualized.GBA. required>,
    "platform":<platform name. required>
 }
 ```